imbus/robotframework-debuglibrary/readme.md

 Bugs and enhancements are tracked in the [issue tracker](https://github.com/imbus/robotframework-debug/issues).

-Before submitting a new issue, it is always a good idea to check is the same bug or enhancement already reported.
+Before submitting a new issue, it is always a good idea to check if the same bug or enhancement already been reported.
 If it is, please add your comments to the existing issue instead of creating a new one.

 ## Development